Future Titles

 Historical Novel inspired by a True Story

-In 1660, twenty year-old German born Jacob Leisler, son of a Calvinist French Reformed minister, immigrates to New Amsterdam/Netherland, today New York City, as a soldier with the West India Company.
-Soon after his arrival, Leisler sells and trades fur and tobacco and becomes the third wealthiest man in the city.
+In 1660 twenty year-old German born Jacob Leisler, son of a Calvinist French Reformed minister, immigrates from Berlin to New Amsterdam/Netherland, today New York City, as a soldier with the West India Company.
+Soon after his arrival Leisler sells and trades fur and tobacco and becomes the third wealthiest man in the city.

 Endearing himself to the common people, Leisler befriends a widowed mother and son.
 Like many in New York, they are French Huguenots who arrived as refugees fleeing religious persecution by Catholics in France.
 They are so destitute that a public tribunal decides they should be sold into slavery in order to pay their ship charges.
 Leisler, however, prevents the sale by purchasing their freedom.

 On the night of June 2, 1689, as supporters of England’s King James II are upon seizing Fort William with the intention to massacre their Dutch fellow-citizens, an armed mob gathers to overthrow the existing government.
 The group cries “Leisler” as they rush to his home.
 Leisler seems to be the only wealthy resident in the province sympathizing with the Dutch lower classes.
-Within an hour Leisler receives the keys of the fort which had been seized.
+Within an hour Leisler receives the keys of the seized fort.
 The revolutionaries take advantage of the fort containing all the public funds, the return of which Lieutenant Governor Nicholson demands in vain.

 Four hundred of the new party sign an agreement to hold the fort “for the present Protestant power that reigns in England,” while a committee of ten of the city freeholders assume the powers of a provisional government, declaring Jacob Leisler in charge, commissioning him “captain of the fort” (known today as the Battery in Lower Manhattan).